The Rollins Museum of Art unveils four new exhibitions for its fall season, which runs from September 13, 2025, to January 4, 2026.

 “On or about December 1910, human character changed.”
 Here, Virginia Woolf, with characteristic humor, refers to the pivotal moment when artist and critic Roger Fry staggered London with his two post-Impressionist exhibitions, marking the international development of modernism.
 Painters, novelists, and critics associated with Fry pioneered a distinctive visual style and a shift in cultural and societal attitudes; they were known as the Bloomsbury Group.

 At its core, Bloomsbury was a conversation—an artistic and intellectual dialogue that blurred the boundaries between painting and literature, criticism and creation.
-The RMA holds an extensive collection of works by members of this collective, including Vanessa Bell, Roger Fry, Duncan Grant, and Walter Richard Sickert.
-Portrait of a Movement: A New Approach to the Bloomsbury Group celebrates the debut of Fry’s Summer in the Garden (1911), a significant portrait of Vanessa Bell recently acquired by the museum and displayed in the United States for the first time.
+RMA holds an extensive collection of works by members of this collective.
+Portrait of a Movement: A New Approach to the Bloomsbury Group celebrates the debut of Fry’s Summer in the Garden (1911), a significant portrait of Vanessa Bell recently acquired by the museum and displayed in the U.S. for the first time.

 What’s New?
 Recent Acquisitions (Fall 2025 Edition)

-The collection of the RMA is constantly expanding.
+RMA’s collection is constantly expanding.
 Generous gifts and strategic purchases enrich and diversify our holdings, offering opportunities to engage with unique works of art.
 This installation features recent acquisitions on a rotating basis, allowing us to share with our visitors some of our new treasures soon after they become part of the museum’s collection.
-The selection reflects the museum’s sustained commitment to acquiring works in various media, from different periods, and by artists of diverse backgrounds, in alignment with our teaching mission and the curriculum of a liberal arts education.
+The selection reflects the museum’s sustained commitment to acquiring works in various media from different periods and by artists of diverse backgrounds in alignment with our teaching mission and the curriculum of a liberal arts education.
 You may see some of these objects in context as part of themed exhibitions in the future.

 This rotation includes works by Chico da Silva, Wade Guyton, and Lauren Lesko, among others.